inductiva/inductiva/docs-sources/how-it-works/machine_simulation/index.md

 # Machine-Simulation Fit

 Choosing the right computational resources for your simulation is crucial for optimal performance and cost efficiency.
-This section provides comprehensive guidance on matching your simulation requirements with the most suitable machine configurations, monitoring resource utilization, and continuously optimizing your setup.
+This section provides comprehensive guidance on matching your simulation requirements with the most suitable machine configurations.

 ## Get started
-Learn how to intelligently select and optimize computational resources for your specific simulation needs.
-From initial machine selection to post-simulation analysis, these guides help you make data-driven decisions about your computational infrastructure.
+Learn how to select and optimize computational resources for your specific simulation needs, from initial machine selection to post-simulation analysis.

 | **[Pick the Right Cloud Machine →](pick-cloud-machine.md)** | **[Benchmarks vs. System Metrics →](benchmark-sys-metrics.md)** |
 |---|---|